 There is currently no cure for Parkinson’s disease, which always gets worse over time.
 Death is usually because of complications, including pneumonia or falling-related injuries.

-Parkinson’s disease changes the quality of life for patients and their families, and education is imperative in order to make the most worthwhile treatment decisions.
-Some medications and surgical procedures may drastically improve symptoms.
-Some research has shown that caffeine, green tea, and aerobic exercise may help to reduce the risk of developing PD.
+Parkinson’s disease changes the quality of life for patients and their families.
+In order to make the most worthwhile treatment decisions, education is imperative.
+Some prescription drugs and surgical procedures may drastically improve symptoms.

-Treatment and dosage options for PD depend on symptoms, other health issues and medications used to treat them, metabolism, and age.
-Because most PD symptoms are the result of a lack of dopamine in the brain, many drugs attempt to replenish dopamine or mimic the action of dopamine.
-These dopaminergic medications attempt to reduce muscle rigidity, enhance speed and coordination of movement, and lessen tremors.
+Treatment plans for Parkinson’s depend on symptoms, other health issues and medications used to treat them, metabolism, and age.
+Because most Parkinson’s symptoms result from a lack of dopamine in the brain, many drugs attempt to replenish proper levels of dopamine or mimic the action of dopamine.
+Termed dopaminergic medications, these treatments target muscle rigidity, speed and coordination of movement, and tremors.

 What Is Amino Acid Therapy for Parkinson’s?

-Another study published in January 2018 in PLOS evaluated the profile of amino acid concentrations against PD progression.
-Researchers explained that amino acids are crucial to the central nervous system, serving as neurotransmitters, neuromodulators, and regulators of energy metabolism.
-Changes in blood concentrations of amino acids in PD patients have been linked to the amount of damage to the nervous system.
-The researchers discovered significant differences in concentrations of the amino acids alanine, arginine, phenylalanine, and threonine.
-The specific amino acid profile could serve as a biochemical marker of PD progression.
+A study published in the journal PLOS One in January of 2018 evaluated the relationship between concentrations of various amino acids in the blood and the progression of Parkinson’s disease.
+The authors explained that amino acids are crucial to the central nervous system, serving as neurotransmitters, neuromodulators, and regulators of energy metabolism.
+Changes in blood concentrations of amino acids in Parkinson’s patients have been linked to the amount of damage to the nervous system.
+The researchers discovered significant differences in concentrations of four amino acids: alanine, arginine, phenylalanine, and threonine.
+This specific amino acid profile could serve as a biochemical marker of Parkinson’s progression, they concluded.

-In another study about amino acids and Parkinson’s, researchers discussed a naturally occurring human enzyme, cyclophilin 40 or CyP40, that appears to unravel protein aggregates that damage nerve cells and thus contribute to both Alzheimer’s disease and Parkinson’s disease.
-According to a study in PLOS Biology by researchers at the University of South Florida in Tampa, the findings may lead to a new therapeutic strategy for these diseases.
+A separate study published in PLOS Biology by researchers at the University of South Florida in Tampa examined the role played by a naturally occurring human enzyme, cyclophilin 40 or CyP40, that appears to unravel protein aggregates that damage nerve cells and thus contribute to both Alzheimer’s disease and Parkinson’s disease.
+According to authors, their findings may lead to a new therapeutic strategy for both diseases.

-The researchers explained that proteins implicated in most nerve diseases form improperly and then become an insoluble clump called an amyloid.
+The authors explained that proteins implicated in most nerve diseases form improperly and then become an insoluble clump called an amyloid.
 The clumping effect keeps neurons from functioning properly.
 Tau proteins usually stabilize activity in the central nervous system.
-When they become defective due to clumping, neurodegenerative diseases such as PD develop.
+When they become defective due to clumping, neurodegenerative diseases such as Parkinson’s develop.